pionere/d1-file-formats/PC-Mac/DUN.md

 This layer defines which monsters stand in the level.
 This layer is a sub-tile layer, which is 4 times the size of the tile layer `{BASE LAYER}`.
+If the highest bit is not set, the monster is a normal monster and the type is selected from a hardcoded table.
+If the highest bit is set, the monster is a unique monster and it is selected by subtracting one from the rest of the bits.

 ### 4.4 `{OBJECTS LAYER}`